ssricardo/anki-plugins/anki-web-browser/README.md

 ![Web Browser on reviewer](doc/anki-webb-review.gif)

 This feature is similar to another Anki addon.
 The difference is that in this one the user can use it with several sites and (the main advantage) you don't need to shift to your Internet browser and back to Anki again.

+#### Query a new word with same provider

+> From version 1.2+

+If the user have already used this addon in the current Anki session, this action opens up the web browser without asking to choose a provider.
+It's going to use the same as the last query.

+Conversely, if it's the first query in the current session, the menu will be shown.

 ### Get data directly from the web browser